 Description: A study of the anatomy ad physiology of the stallion and mare, the hormones of reproduction, and breeding systems and methods, including artificial insemination.
 The student will also be introduced to breeding farm management.
-The student will also be introduced to breeding farm management.
 This is a lecture based, eight week focused course.
 There is no lab component with ASI 2611.

-Max credits per semester: 1 Max credits per degree: 1 Grading Option: Graded
+Credit Hours: 1 Max credits per semester: 1 Max credits per degree: 1 Grading Option: Graded